Fig. 1: A selection of archaeological sites around the Severn Estuary. Source: SEP

 Palaeolithic and Mesolithic – Before 4400BC

-Palaeolithic hand axes, Mesolithic footprints and stone tool scatters recovered from the foreshore indicate the presence hunter-gatherer groups present before the introduction of farming.
+Palaeolithic hand axes, Mesolithic footprints and stone tool scatters recovered from the foreshore indicate the presence of hunter-gatherer groups present before the introduction of farming.
 Just outside the estuary, at Westward Ho! in the Bristol Channel evidence of reed burning and tree burning close to settlements make it probable that humans were using fire to influence their environment, perhaps to encourage favourable grazing for their quarry.

 Campsites from these people are preserved in the alluvium and peat.
 Peat is especially fruitful, as it preserves wood as well as a record of the changing environment over thousands of years.
 The distribution of such sites shows a marked bias towards the intertidal zone, since this is where the alluvium that overlies the prehistoric landscape has been eroded away.
 Many more archaeological sites are likely to lie inland in the peat, but lie undiscovered.